Performance art: Endurance art

-Endurance performance art deepens the themes of trance, pain, solitude, deprivation of freedom, isolation or exhaustion.
-Some of the works, based on the passing of long periods of time are also known as long-durational performances.
-One of the pioneering artists was Chris Burden in California since the 1970s.
-In one of his best known works, Five days in a locker (1971) he stayed for five days inside a school locker, in Shoot (1971) he was shot with a firearm, and inhabited for twenty two days a bed inside an art gallery in Bed Piece (1972).
-Another example of endurance artist is Tehching Hsieh.
-During a performance created in 1980–1981 (Time Clock Piece), where Hsieh took a photo of himself next to time clock installed in his studio every hour for an entire year.
+Endurance performance art explores themes such as trance, pain, solitude, the deprivation of freedom, isolation, and exhaustion.
+Works that unfold over extended periods of time are often classified as long-durational performances.
+One of the pioneering figures of this approach was Chris Burden, active in this form of performance art during much of the 1970s.
+In one of his best known works, Five Day Locker Piece (1971) he stayed for five days inside a school locker, in Shoot (1971) he was shot with a firearm, and in Bed Piece (1972) he stayed in bed in an art gallery for twenty two days straight.
+Another example of an endurance artist is Tehching Hsieh.
+During a performance created in 1980–1981 (Time Clock Piece), Hsieh took a photo of himself next to a time clock installed in his studio every hour for an entire year.
 Hsieh is also known for his performances about deprivation of freedom; he spent an entire year confined.
+Another practitioner of long-durational performance is Bryan Lewis Saunders, whose project Under the Influence (1995–present) involves creating daily self-portraits during states of altered perception, and who in 30 Days Totally Blind (2018) spent a month in complete self-imposed blindness, during which he continued to produce daily self-portraits.
 In The House With the Ocean View (2003), Marina Abramović lived silently for twelve days without food.
-The Nine Confinements or The Deprivation of Liberty is a conceptual endurance artwork of critical content carried out in the years 2013 and 2016.
-All of them have in common the illegitimate deprivation of freedom.
+The Nine Confinements or The Deprivation of Liberty, is a series of conceptual endurance performances by artist Abel Azcona, created between 2013 and 2016, each addressing the illegitimate deprivation of freedom.